Quickstart

 Production flag.

-const builder = Aspire.createBuilder();
+const builder = await createBuilder();

-builder.addJavaScriptApp("astro", "../astro") .publishAsNetlifySite({ dir: "dist", noBuild: true }, authToken);
+const astro = await builder.addJavaScriptApp("astro", "../astro");await astro .publishAsNetlifySite({ dir: "dist", noBuild: true }, { authToken });

-which projects this integration’s [AspireExport]-annotated surface into
+await builder.build().run();Aspire 13.4 projects this integration’s [AspireExport]-annotated surface into

-TypeScript through .modules/aspire.ts.
+TypeScript through .aspire/modules/aspire.mjs.
 The publishAsNetlifySite,

 addNetlifyDeployPipeline, withNpmCommand, and withNpmRunCommand